trans-travel/trans-travel/notes/usa-general.md

 ## US Passports

-Currently (Jan 24, 2025), "X" markers are on US passports are still respected by officials.
+Currently (Jan 24, 2025), "X" markers are on US passports are still, in theory, valid.
 However, no new passports with an "X" marker will be issued.
 Instead, the passport application will be placed on hold.

 In addition, no new passports will be issued with a gender marker change (all are currently on hold).
 It is unknown how previously-changed